 Cragg works in metal, glass, and plastic fabrication, as well as in traditional sculpture materials, and applies a casually exquisite draftsmanship to drawings and prints.
 In the late 1970s, he began making wall sculptures of assembled found objects, and has said, surprisingly, that in doing so he was thinking of van Gogh.
 Van Gogh, Cragg explained, wrote about going through the trash as “a fantasy journey through a land of strange forms and colors.”

 In 1981 Cragg made Britain Seen from the North, a work that helped establish his reputation.
 In it, a collection of pieces of bright industrial debris forms the silhouette of a man looking up at the shape of Britain.
 Cragg participated in 1982 and 1987 in Documenta, the influential international exhibition held in Kassel, Germany.
 In 1988 he won the Turner Prize in Great Britain and gave the entire £10,000 prize to charity.
 Also in 1988 he represented Britain at the Venice Biennale.
 In 1989 he had his first solo show at the Marian Goodman Gallery in New York, where he is still represented.
 Crown Point Press published editions of Cragg’s etchings in 1988 and 1990.
 In 1996 the Whitechapel Art Gallery in London held a retrospective of his work.
-In 2007 he received the Praemium Imperiale, a major prize for outstanding achievement in the arts given by the Japan Art Association.
+In 2007 he received the Praemium Imperiale, a major prize for outstanding achievement in the arts given by the Japan Art Association, and in 2016 he was made a Knight’s Bachelor by Queen Elizabeth II for his service to the visual arts.
 In 2017 he was awarded a Lifetime Achievement in Contemporary Sculpture from the International Sculpture Center, and his work was the subject of a survey exhibition at the Yorkshire Sculpture Park in England.

 -Kim Bennett, Crown Point Press